 How will I know if someone else is using my account?

-You can either check the devices that are logged in from the account page, or you will notice content that you haven’t watched in the Recently Viewed section of your account settings.
+You can check for all logged-in devices from the account page.
+You will also see content that you haven’t watched in the Recently Viewed section of your account settings.

-More obvious ways to know someone is using your account is ff Netflix is making odd recommendations (like Anime or thrillers when you don’t ever watch).
+Another way to know if someone is using your account is if Netflix makes odd recommendations (like Anime or thrillers you don’t ever watch).
 However, those items may exist legitimately if you haven’t used your account much or just registered for one.
-Furthermore, if you can’t stream because your streams are being used, yes, someone is logged in and currently watching something on your Netflix account.
+Furthermore, if you can’t stream because your simultaneous streaming limit got reached, then yes, someone is logged in and currently watching something on your Netflix account.

-Lastly, if your account information such as the email has changed, there’s a more serious problem.
-This would indicate someone is gearing up to hijack your account.
-Change the email and password immediately, sign-out of all devices, and contact Netflix (send screenshots of the changes if possible).
+Lastly, if your account information has changed, such as the email or password, there’s a more severe problem.
+This situation indicates that someone hacked and hijacked your account.
+Change the email and password immediately, sign out of all devices using the steps above, and contact Netflix (send screenshots of the changes if possible).

 I only want to remove one device, are there any other options?

 Via Netflix, you can only remove ‘download devices’ individually, not actual devices, unless you remove them all using the “Sign out of all devices” option.
-But, if the device is on your home wifi network and your router allows you to block content, you can log into your router settings and block a particular device from using Netflix on your wifi.
+But, if the device is on your home wifi network and your router allows you to block content, you can log into your router settings and restrict a particular device from using Netflix on your wifi.

-Of course, you can also logout of the Netflix account on the device itself if you have it available.
-Following the same instructions as above tap on the option to ‘Sign Out’ from the menu.
+Of course, you can also log out of the Netflix account on the device if you have it available.
+Following the exact instructions as above, tap on the option to ‘Sign Out’ from the menu.
 If you no longer want that device logging back into your account, change the password for extra security.